Road Tunnel Operations & Safety

 Overhead water sprinkler system in tunnels

-The ventilation and fire protection systems, and equipment, help to keep the temperature in the tunnels acceptable and provide support in case of fire.
+The ventilation and fire protection systems, and equipment, help to ensure that the tunnel air quality is at an acceptable level, while providing support in case of fire.

 • The ventilation system measures parameters such as visibility, carbon dioxide quality, temperature and velocity of air travel.
-If these markers exceed certain values, jet fans fitted along the tunnel will be activated to improve the air quality and keep the environment appropriate for motorists.
-In the event of fire, the ventilation system will push smoke out of the tunnel.
+If these markers exceed certain values, tunnel ventilation fans in the ventilation building and jet fans fitted along the tunnel will be activated to improve the air quality, keeping an optimal environment for motorists.
+In the event of fire, the ventilation system will remove smoke out of the tunnel.

-• The drainage system comprises the storm water system, which collects rainwater, and waste water drainage system which discharges water arising from tunnel washing and fire-fighting activities.
+• The drainage system consists of the storm water and waste water system.
+The storm water system collects rainwater while the waste water system discharges water from tunnel washing and fire-fighting activities.

 • Traffic control and monitoring systems, together with signs and barriers, enable supervision of traffic flow in tunnels and guide motorists along the way.
 Automatic Incident Detection (AID) is used to detect incidents and collect traffic data.
 Closed Circuit Television (CCTV) also provides 100% surveillance coverage in the tunnels.